-Are you ready to take your voyage on the Hogwarts Express?
+Are you ready to take your voyage on the Hogwarts Express at Universal Orlando Resort?

 For me personally, I jump at the slightest chance of getting close to J.K.
 Rowling’s magical world– the Wizarding World of Harry Potter.

-So when I heard that Universal Studios was bringing the Hogwarts Express to, complete with the bustling area of Diagon Alley, dementors, more scenes from the Harry Potter movie and Kings Cross station, I knew I had to be one of the first people to experience this back in 2014.
+So when I heard that Universal Studios was bringing the Hogwarts Express to along with the bustling area of Diagon Alley, dementors, more scenes from the Harry Potter movie and Kings Cross station, I knew I had to be one of the first people to experience this back in 2014.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

-You see, the Hogwarts Express has two stops– Hogsmeade and Kings Cross Station, London (or a pretty darn good replica of it).
-These stops are in two different parts of the park– Islands of Adventure (Hogsmeade) and Universal Studios (Diagon Alley).
+The Hogwarts Express has two stops– Hogsmeade and Kings Cross Station, London (or a pretty darn good replica of it).

-Anyhow, now that I am back after having toured Harry Potter’s amazing and fantastic world, I am going to tell you all about it!
+Anyhow, now that I am back after having toured Harry Potter’s amazing and fantastic world, I am going to tell you all about this incredible train!

-So put your wands away and listen up, for I am about to give you your first glimpse of the Hogwarts Express, Universal Orlando!
+So put your wands away and listen up, for I am about to give you your first glimpse of the Hogwarts Express at Universal Orlando!

 Some would say that the history of this epic ride began in 2010 in the Universal Creatives boardroom meeting.
 I am not one of them.

-It is safe to say that the Hogwarts Express is the beginning of the creation of the magical world of Harry Potter and I need to give credit where credit is due.
+It is safe to say that the Hogwarts Express was the beginning of the creation of the magical world of Harry Potter and I need to give credit where credit is due.

-If you have read the books or watched the movies, you know how compelling the series is.
-The creatives knew that too and didn’t want it to come in the way of the park’s revenue.
+The Universal Orlando creatives knew that too and didn’t want it to come in the way of the park’s revenue.

 Such an incredible concept!